t4-kd/Morgan-freeman-therapist-bot/README.md

-morganat freeman if he had a career switch to psychology
+morgan freeman if he had a career switch to psychology

 this is stage one please have patience